-The following steps explain how to install the agent filter for an application you want the agent to protect.
+The following steps explain how to install the agent filter for the application you want the agent to protect:

-- 1 Ensure that the application is not currently deployed on Sun Java System Application Server 8.1.
+1 To install the agent filter, ensure that the application is not currently deployed on Apache Tomcat 6.0.

-If it is currently deployed, remove it before proceeding any further. - 2 Create the necessary backups before proceeding to modify these descriptors.
+If it is currently deployed, remove it before proceeding any further.

+2 Create the necessary backup files for the deployed application's deployment descriptors.
 Since you will modify the deployment descriptor in the next step, creating backup files at this point is important.